 Twin Totalizers Send Your Flow Meter Pulse or Analog Signals to the Network for Metering or IIoT Remote Monitoring

-By Mike, Inside Technical Sales Representative
+By Mike, Inside Technical Sales Manager

 Many applications call for converting flow meter pulse or analog DC current signals to an Ethernet network to extend the remote monitoring and control application.
 In the age of energy management for process, manufacturing, and BAS, there is an increasing need for organizations to not only record and manage energy/water usage, but also sub-meter it.
 Thus making an Ethernet transmitter with totalizer function essential.

 16-channel Discrete I/O with Counter/timers to Modbus TCP/IP Transmitters: 989EN

 For flow meters with pulse output, Acromag’s 989EN-4016 transmitters are widely used for I&C, remote monitoring, and sub-metering applications.
 A popular application of university power plant steam cost calculations is achieved by sending pulsed outputs from flow meters to the 989EN, with discrete inputs and signal counters configured to totalize/convert to digital data.
 It is then sent over the campus network to the central control room data historian.

 Other applications using the 989EN-4016 discrete outputs for limit alarms and control include; water usage sub-metering, liquid filling, and transfer processes.
 Accordingly, the 989EN-4016 is a versatile, value-priced solution for Ethernet 16-channel discrete I/O with counter/timer in the US market.